 Hit up these hikes, explore other trails, or make your own path, but no matter what, get out there and take in all the amazing hikes the Pacific Northwest has to offer.

 Some people prefer running on a treadmill in a stuffy gym that they pay to attend.
 Others choose to pound the pavement as cars zip by dumping exhaust in their faces.
 Then there are those who truly know how it was meant to be done: trail runners.
 What’s not to like about soft earth beneath your feet, fresh air in your lungs, and sweet views for your eyeballs to take in?
 Trail running is where it’s at and the PNW is one of the greatest places in the world to get it done.

 Here are five of the best northwest trail runs:

 Forest Park, Oregon

 One of the country’s largest urban woodland reserves is situated right in Portland.
-There are 70 miles of trails in all, but the Wildwood Trail may be the favorite for runners.
+There are 70 miles of trails in all, but the Wildwood Trail may be the favorite hike trails in the PNW for runners.
 Switchbacks, hairpin turns, and brilliant scenery highlight this trail that goes all the way from one end of Forest Park to the other.
 It begins near the Oregon Zoo and Hoyt Arboretum, and the start of the trail passes near the Portland Japanese garden, but the majority of the route is uninterrupted forest area that is seldom very crowded.
 Having such an amazing trail running area positioned in the midst of a large city is a rarity, but that’s just one more thing the Pacific Northwest does best.